DFurnes/neat/README.md

 }
 ```

-If the element's parent isn't the top-most container, you need to add the number of columns of the parent element to keep the right proportions:
+If the element’s parent isn’t the top-most container, you need to add the number of columns of the parent element to keep the right proportions:

 ```scss
 div.container {